auth0/docs/linkedin-clientid.md

-# Obtaining a ClientId and Client Secret for LinkedId
+# Obtaining an API Key and Secret Key for LinkedId

 To configure LinkedIn OAuth2 connections you will need to register Auth0 with LinkedIn on their [developer portal](http://developer.linkedin.com/).